AriFordsham/GHCWiki/platforms.md

 The following table describes to what extent GHC currently supports various platforms.
 To find out who is responsible for each platform, see [Contributors](contributors).

+For information about what distributions GHC is part of, see the [ distribution packages](http://haskell.org/ghc/distribution_packages.html) page.

 ## Tier 1 platforms